-My husband tells me conflict is “confessing another’s sin instead of your own!”
+My husband tells me conflict is “confessing another’s sin instead of my own!”
 It happens more often than we want.
 It often comes when least expecting it.
 It can be planned and contrived for personal benefit.
 It is unspeakable if entered for selfish purposes.
 It speaks its own ugly language.
-It brings with it a sense of rejection.
-It leaves a taste of loneliness if unresolved.
+It brings with it a sense of guilt and rejection.
+It leaves a taste of loneliness, if unresolved.
 It defies common sense.
 It strengthens selfish resolve.
 It denies truth.
 It stands in the way of peace and unity.
 You have to sacrifice your peace with God to be a participant in it.
 It divides friends and fellowship.
 It has no godly purpose or end.
 It separates all that is good and emphasizes the negative.
 It wounds the Spirit.
-It brings with it depression and failure.
+It brings with its depression and failure.
 It lies to us about our value.
-It leaves us discouraged…
+It leaves us discouraged.
+It….

 Ever been there?